 Since the beginning of the year, China has banned all wastes from outside its territory.
 All of this is to protect its environment and the health of its population.
 This decision comes to mind when we know that China is one of the most polluted countries in the world.

-China wants to put its affairs in order
+China wants to put its stuff in order